gowsi2021/banking/README.md

 # Banking Web application using React and Node.js

-This project is a banking web application built with React for the forndend and Node.js for the backend.
+This project is a banking web application built with React for the fornd end and Node.js for the back end.

 ## Features